Gucangqing/COMP2113course-project/README.md

 3. A list of features that you have implemented, and explain how each coding element 1 to 5 listed under the coding requirements aforementioned support your features.

+ Coding element:
+  1. Generation of random game sets or events: The player's skill points(HP & AP) and gift will be generated randomly, and the the skill that the player and his enemies play in the game will also be generated randomly.
+  2. Data structures for storing game status: The player's and NPC's attack skills are all stored in structs.
+  3. Dynamic memory management:
+  4. File input/output (e.g., for loading/saving game status): The player's life and shield is saved at the beginning, and will be used during the game.
+  5. Program codes in multiple files: The main function and the self-defined functions are written in separated files.
+There is a function.h files saving the functions, and a function.cpp file defining the functions.

   Features:
   Our game will be a text-based adventure game.
 The player can tell his or her current situations through texts and make several actions to reach their final goal.
 This game will be a PvE game with player and NPC take turns to fight.